AungPyaeSone1000/vibe/README.md

-Here's your updated **README** with emojis for a more engaging look! 🚀

----

 # 🎵 Vibe – A Social Media Platform

 Vibe is a social media application built using [Next.js](https://nextjs.org/).
 The application is currently deployed and accessible at [🌍 vibe-phi.vercel.app](https://vibe-phi.vercel.app).